The Write Now Festival

 Write Now 7

-The 2016 winning play is Better Together by David Weir.
+The 2016 winning play was Better Together by David Weir.

-Better Together will be premiered at the Jack Studio Theatre between the 10th and 28th of May.
-To book tickets for this production, please click here
+Better Together premiered at the Jack Studio Theatre between the 10th and 28th of May.

 We would also like to thank the 2016 final panel, Lin Coghlan (Eastenders, Soho Theatre, National Theatre), Franko Figueiredo (StoneCrabs Theatre), and Vinay Patel (Bush Theatre, Theatre503, BBC, previous Write Now winner) for their help in selecting this play.

 Seven Shorts for Write Now 7: Fight or Flight?

 The Bird in the Sky by David Tarbuck

 Superhero by Mark Harvey Levine

 Thank you to all playwrights who submitted to Write Now 7.
 We have enjoyed the opportunity to read your work.

 Press for Write Now Productions: